-The project settings window is where details such as encoding rules, target language, and code features to generate are modified.
+The Project Settings window is where details regarding the project, such as encoding rules, target language, and code features to generate are modified.
+The window contains the following tabs: Output, Function Generation, Constraints and Debugging, Code Modifications, language-specific code modifications, and Build Options.